 When you sign up, add a reminder 11 months out to call your provider (or us) and negotiate a new promotional rate before the standard pricing kicks in.

-When you sign up through us at (866) 312-0112, our agents walk you through the exact bill breakdown before you commit — including every fee that will appear.
+When you sign up through us at (866) 312-0112, our agents walk you through the exact bill breakdown before you commit - including every fee that will appear.
 No surprises.
-We also have access to installation fee waivers and current dealer offers that aren't available when signing up directly online.
+We also have access to installation fee waivers and current available options that aren't available when signing up directly online.